alex-mironov/tech-lake/what-I-use.md

 - [Pastebot](https://tapbots.com/pastebot/) - Clipboard manager
 - [Notion](https://www.notion.so/) - Documents manager I use it primarily because of the database feature.
 It provides a really neat way of organizing data in tables and connect them across different tables.
 - [Freeform](https://apps.apple.com/us/app/freeform/id6443742539) - A tool to organize your ideas and projects into visual boards.
+- [Rectangle](https://rectangleapp.com/) - Move and resize windows in macOS using keyboard shortcuts or snap areas.
+[Magnet](https://magnet.crowdcafe.com/) is a popular alternative.

 ### Code
 - [VS Code](https://github.com/Microsoft/vscode) - Code editor